PSSUN/MuleDoc/docs/introduction.md

 ### 3.2 State-first, perturbation-second strategy

-Mule first learns a stable latent representation of cell state from RNA data, then estimates SNV perturbation effects in that space, reducing noise amplification from direct high-dimensional modeling.
+PrismSNV first learns a stable latent representation of cell state from RNA data, then estimates SNV perturbation effects in that space, reducing noise amplification from direct high-dimensional modeling.

 ### 3.3 Multi-level interpretability